Biomanuel/Biomanuel/README.md

 # Hi there! 👋 I'm Emmanuel Oladayo, a Senior Mobile Engineer

-I'm a highly skilled Mobile Engineer with 5 years of experience creating mobile apps for both Android and iOS platforms.
+I'm a highly skilled Mobile Engineer with over 5 years of experience creating mobile apps for both Android and iOS platforms.
 I'm passionate about using technology to solve real-world problems and constantly exploring new ways to improve the user experience of the apps I build.

 <!--
 ## 🔭 What I'm working on